Canaport: Canaport LNG

 The Canaport LNG terminal is a liquified natural gas (LNG) receiving and regasification terminal located adjacent and immediately east of the Canaport crude receiving terminal.
 Commissioned in 2008, it is Canada's first LNG terminal and the first LNG terminal built in eastern North America in 30 years.
 It is capable of receiving the largest LNG tankers in the world.

 Canaport LNG has a nominal capacity of handling 1200000000 cuft of LNG per day, enough to heat 5 million homes.
 Regasified LNG from the Canaport LNG terminal is capable of supplying 20% of the natural gas demand in the northeastern United States and Canada.

 In 2001 Irving Oil applied for a permit to add liquified natural gas (LNG) to its Canaport deep-water crude receiving terminal.
-The permit was granted in April 2004 and Irving Oil entered into a partnership with Repsol S.A. to develop Canaport LNG; Irving Oil owns 25% of Canaport LNG while Repsol S.A. owns 75%.
+The permit was granted in April 2004 and Irving Oil entered into a partnership with Repsol to develop Canaport LNG; Irving Oil owns 25% of Canaport LNG while Repsol owns 75%.
 Construction of the LNG terminal started in September 2005 and the facility was commissioned in 2008 and received its first shipment of LNG in June 2009.
 Repsol acquired Irving's share in the LNG terminal in August 2021.

 Canaport LNG consists of the following infrastructure: